Video length: 7:59

 Setting Up for Success

-Now, let’s see how very young children interact with their environment using their growing language and communication abilities and how adults caring for them can build a foundation of skills that will enable them to be successful readers, writers, and communicators as they grow.
+In the video, we saw how very young children interact with their environment using their growing language and communication abilities and how adults caring for them can build a foundation of skills that will enable them to be successful readers, writers, and communicators as they grow.

 Subsections for Language Development, Communication, and Literacy